-At Marian College, we understand that the transition from primary to secondary education is an important step for all students.
+At Marian College, we understand that the transition from primary to secondary education is a significant milestone in a young person's life and we are committed to supporting each student through this important journey.
 The curriculum at Year 7 helps in this transition process by providing a wide range of subjects for the students to experience.
-Students who have specific learning needs (especially in literacy and numeracy) receive special assistance.
+Students who have specific learning needs (especially in literacy and numeracy) may receive additional learning and curriculum interventions.